 In this way we don’t need to store all the transactions of all the users all the time, we only store our own blockchain ledger file along with 3 other unknown ones to maximize reliability and availability.

-An example of this kind of approach is the following: If you have 20 $ bill in your pocket (BCS device) and you want to use this money to buy a T-Shirt, you don’t need to produce all the chain of events which brought that “digital bill” in your pocket, you only need to make sure that the currency software who brough that sum into your device hot wallet is secure and the bill hasn’t been forged by hacks which are easy to spot if multiple wallet backups exist on different devices which cannot be easily hacked all at the same time in different geographic areas.
+An example of this kind of approach is the following: If you have 20 $ bill in your pocket (LC device) and you want to use this money to buy a T-Shirt, you don’t need to produce all the chain of events which brought that “digital bill” in your pocket, you only need to make sure that the currency software who brough that balance into your device hot wallet is genuine.

 Currency generation and destruction